authomize/mfa-bombing/README.md

 To use the MFA Bomber tool, follow these steps:

 1. Clone the repository to your local machine.
-2. Install poetry: `pip install poetry`
-3. Using poetry:
+2. Using poetry:
    1. Install poetry: `pip install poetry`
    2. Run using Poetry:
     ```commandline
     poetry run python mfa_bomber.py <okta_domain> <username> "<password>"
     ```
    Note - it's best to put quotes around the password to account for the case where it contains special chars.
-4. Without poetry (skip this if you used poetry):
+3. Without poetry (skip this if you used poetry):
    1. Install dependencies `pip install -r requirement.txt`
    2. Run:
     ```commandline